chandhru17/Handwritten-Digit-Recognition/README.md

 The following activation functions and their derivatives are used:

 - **Tanh:** Hyperbolic tangent function for the hidden layer.
-- **ReLU:** Rectified Linear Unit function (not used in the final model).
 - **Softmax:** Function for the output layer to convert logits to probabilities.

 ## Parameter Initialization

-Parameters (weights and biases) are initialized randomly for the network layers.
+Parameters (weights and biases) are initialized randomly for the network layers at first.

 ## Training the Model